ethan-ck/Alexandria/Networking/The OSI Model.md

-The OSI Model
+The Open Systems Interconnection, or OSI for short, is a model that is designed to standardize the functions for a telecommunication system.

 **All People Seem To Need Data Processing**

-The OSI Model has 7 layers:
+- The OSI Model has 7 layers:

-Application - Integrate network services w / OS
+	- Application -
+		- This layer is the final layer, and is the closet to the user, it integrates the Network services with the Operating system through the use of the protocols below/
 		- Has Multiple Protocols
 			- HTTP
 			- FTP
 			- SMTP
 			- DNS
 			- DHCP

-Presentation - Data Format Encryption and Compression
+	- Presentation
+		- Once a session is established, it must "present" the data in a clean and efficient way.
+This layer handles the formatting, encryption, and compression of data.

-Session - Crate Session between Devices
+	- Session
+		- Establishes a session between two or more devices with a Session-ID
-	- Session-ID
+	- Transport

-Transport - Delivers Data: Segment, Flow
-Control, Sequencing PORTS LIVE HERE
+		- Allows for the flow of Data through controls
+		- Think of a log going down the river with multiple gates.
-	- PORT
+		- PORTS Live here
 		- Has two Protocols
 			- TCP
-		- UDP
+			- UDP -
-	- PDU in this layer are called Segments
+		- The PDUs in this layer are called Segments

-Network - Routes Data over Network
+	- Network - Routes Data over Network
 		- IP Address
 		- Devices include a Router
 		-  Two Protocols:
 			- IP
 			- ARP
 		- PDU is called Packet

-Data Link - Error checking [CRC]
+	- Data Link - Error checking [CRC]
 		- MAC Address
 		- Devices include:
 			- a Switch
 			- Wireless Application Protocol (WAP)
 			- Network Interface controller (NIC)
 			- Bridge
 		- PDUs are called Frames
+	- Physical

-Physical - Puts Signal on Wire or Channel
+		-  Puts Signal on Wire or Channel
 		- Devices include:
 			- Hub
 			- Repeater
 		- PDUs are called Bits

-5 Look-Up Tables Encountered in Networking

-ARP
+- "Look-up" Tables
+- ARP, Value 1 = IPv4 Address, Value 2 = MAC Address
+- DNS, Domain name (URL), IPv4 Address
+- CAM Table (Switch), MAC address, Switchport #
+- NAT, Private IPv4 Address, Public IPv4 Address
+- Logo